 Taken as students near completion of the MBA program, this course revisits topics addressed in MBA 501.
 The course combines a look back with a look forward.
 Students will evaluate progress they made in reaching the goals set as they began the program and articulate new goals focused on the next phase in their careers.
 The most important element of MBA 502 is the annual Graduating Class Case Competition.
 Working in groups and applying the skills acquired in their MBA studies, students are challenged to provide solutions to a complex, current business case.
 Professional managers evaluate the group presentations, provide feedback regarding the solutions suggested, and then select each year's winning team.

-This course focuses on the development of skills and behaviors required for successful leadership.
-Emphasis is placed on enhancing the students’ communication skills, both written and oral.
+This course focuses on the development of skills and behavior required for successful leadership.
+Emphasis is placed on enhancing the students' communication skills, both written and oral.
 Extensive coverage of the techniques of report preparation and presentation, negotiations and public speaking are included.
-This course is designed to follow immediately after MBA 501.

-An application of microeconomic theory to management decisions.
+An application of microeconomics theory to management decisions.
 A review of traditional neoclassical production and cost theory is used as a platform to delve into modern business economics.
 The focus is on how firms fit in the analysis of market activity, how economists see the problem of organizing economic activity, understanding when markets solve that problem and why sometimes they do not.
-The course ends with an examination of the impact of macroeconomic policies (fiscal and others) on business decisions, and the importance and impact of these decisions on businesses when viewed from a global economic perspective.

 The use of accounting information in management decision making is examined.
 Specific topics include cost/volume/profit analysis; product costing systems; use of accounting data in pricing, capital expenditures and product decisions; and planning and control systems, including budgeting and measures of divisional performance.